The Supreme Court will decide if Donald Trump can be kept off 2024 presidential ballots

 At the same time, Justices Amy Coney Barrett, Neil Gorsuch and Brett Kavanaugh have been in the majority of conservative-driven decisions that overturned the five-decade-old constitutional right to abortion, expanded gun rights and struck down affirmative action in college admissions.

-Some Democratic lawmakers have called on another Thomas to step aside from the case because of his wife's support for Trump’s effort to overturn the results of the election, which he lost to Democrat Joe Biden.
-Thomas is unlikely to agree.
-He has recused himself from only one other case related to the 2020 election, involving former law clerk John Eastman, and so far the people trying to disqualify Trump haven’t asked him to recuse.
+Some Democratic lawmakers have called on Thomas to step aside from the case because of his wife's support for Trump’s effort to overturn the results of the election, which he lost to Democrat Joe Biden.
+Thomas is unlikely to agree, and there was every indication Friday that all the justices are participating.
+Thomas has recused himself from only one other case related to the 2020 election, involving former law clerk John Eastman, and so far the people trying to disqualify Trump haven’t asked him to recuse.

 The 4-3 Colorado decision cites a ruling by Gorsuch when he was a federal judge in that state.
 That Gorsuch decision upheld Colorado's move to strike a naturalized citizen from the state's presidential ballot because he was born in Guyana and didn't meet the constitutional requirements to run for office.
 The court found that Trump likewise doesn't meet the qualifications due to his role in the U.S. Capitol attack on Jan.
 6, 2021.
 That day, the Republican president had held a rally outside the White House and exhorted his supporters to "fight like hell" before they walked to the Capitol.